 Resilient cities are cities that have the ability to absorb, recover and prepare for future shocks (economic, environmental, social & institutional).
 Resilient cities promote sustainable development, well-being and inclusive growth.
 The OECD is investigating how cities can increase their resilience.
-The report on Resilient Cities will be launched in June 2016.
+A preliminary version of the Resilient Cities report was launched on 21 June 2016.

 4 AREAS THAT DRIVE RESILIENCE